guardrailsio/backend-engineer-challenge/README.md

 **Bonus points for:**

-- SQL schema: Using a relational database that has a proper schema
+- SQL schema: Using a relational database that has a proper schema and indexes
 - API documentation: Using e.g OpenApi specs
 - Containerized app